The 6 Moms You Meet At Preschool

 To be honest, this mom was the one I was most intimidated by.
 Not in like a “she’s so cool I can’t talk to her” kinda way.
 It was more because she had clearly been doing this preschool mom thing for a while, probably with two or three kids rotating through the program over the past six years, and she’s got this thing on lock down.
 I’d watch her from the safety of my car, as to not get burned by her supermom radiation, as she’d usher not only her kids but two other moms' kids to and from their classes with ease and grace.
 On the last day of school she can be heard making a flippant remark to her son’s preschool teacher that “she’d better go since it’s the last day of errands sans kids”.
 Oh yah, and she says what we’re all thinking because, well, why not?

 I’m proud to say I’m a card-carrying member of this clan.
 That is, until it’s revoked after my daughter is born in a few short months.
 No seriously, how does that work?
 Like are you only allowed to use #boymom if you are in fact a mom of only boys, does one boy still count, am I considered illegit if I dare to birth a child of the opposite sex??
 I need to know people!
 Ok, I digress.
-My point is, these moms rock and I don’t know what I’d do without them.
+My point is, these moms rock.
 They don’t have to succumb to the societal pressures girl moms do to learn fifty thousand ways to do a braid, and coordinate their daughter’s bows with their socks with their dress, etc. etc. They simply show up to preschool with their little dudes in mismatched outfits and finger-in-a-light-socket-level bedhead, and welcome everyone with open arms, 'cuz boy moms ain’t got time for that.
 Dang it feels good to be a boy mom.

 Trust me, I’m not dogging on this mom.
 I respect her like none other.
 She’s clearly got her stuff way more together than me to be up at 6am, showered, primped and ready to go - while the rest of us are lucky to just be deodorized.
 She may be on her way to work, but something tells me in the way she struts, that this mom just misses those pre-baby days where wearing heels was just as natural as wiping butts are now.
 She’s even inspired me a time or two to slap on a wedge, even if I’m just getting in the car two seconds after drop off to aimlessly walk through Marshalls.
 I pray this mom never loses her gusto and reminds moms everywhere that life after baby does exist.